edworak/edworak/README.md

 - 👋 Hi, I’m @edworak
-- 👀 I’m interested in ... clouds, surfing and good eats.
 - 🌱 I’m currently learning ... atmospheric and oceanic sciences, studying pyrocumulonimbus clouds.
-- 💞️ I’m looking to collaborate on ... learning to code / clouds or ocean things :)
+- 💞️ I’m looking to collaborate on ... related research
-- 📫 How to reach me ...
+- 📫 How to reach me ... elenadworak@ucla.edu

 <!---
 edworak/edworak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.